 Photo above: Dismounting Parade

 I have a mobility disablity and I walk with a crutch.
-I'm also the London Ambassador for Euan's Guide, a disabled access review website.
+I'm also the London Ambassador for Euan's Guide, a disabled access charity.
 Accessibility is a very important issue to me.
 I believe in the Social Model of Disability.
 It's the lack of access rather than my impairment that disables me.
 I passionate about creating tours which are accessible to all.